jfspps/angularDemo/Angular.md

 In slightly more detail, chronologically:

 1. The file `main.ts` is the first file that is run at runtime and contains a line `platformBrowserDynamic` runs `bootstrapModule`, passing `AppModule` which is represented by `app.module.ts`.
+TS files are TypeScript files.
 2. The file `app.module.ts` contains an `@NgModule` array, `bootstrap: [AppComponent]` lists the components which Angular needs as it analyses `index.html`.
 These component files are the four files prefixed with `app.component`, in particular `app.component.ts`.
 One will see `app.component.html`, `app.component.css` and the `app-root` selector listed in `app.component.ts` which direct how Angular renders index.html.

 In Angular, a component can be viewed as a section of the landing page which persists but is also dynamic.
 Apps typically contains several components.
 The files `app.component` represent the root component, from which other components can be nested.

-Each component has its own HTML, CSS and business logic.
+Each component has its own HTML, CSS and business logic and is added to `app.component` not `index.html`.
+The files are usually stored in a subdirectory of the app folder.

+The component files with the `spec.ts` postfix are required for testing purposes.